 Circle time, assemblies, newsletters, parent workshops and the website you are accessing now are just some of the ways that Tidemill Academy promotes pupils’ safety and well-being.

 Every Autumn term, Safer Schools Week provides another opportunity to emphasise ways of keeping safe based on the specific trends and needs within our community.
 In the past, we have helped pupils to identify ‘safe adults’ they can turn to for support including staff, community leaders and the police.
 More recently, we have emphasised online safety; ways of protecting families from harmful content as well as a greater awareness of each child’s ‘digital footprint’.
 Tidemill’s attitudes and skills are always central to the behaviours we wish to model.
-Curiosity, respect and appreciation are embedded over time so that bullying and other unsafe behaviours stand out and are dealt with quickly and effectively.
+Respect, appreciation and empathy are embedded over time so that bullying and other unsafe behaviours stand out and are dealt with quickly and effectively.

 Are you worried about the safety or welfare of a child?